nouri89/nouri89.github.io/README.md

 Hello and welcome to my Code:

-The assumptions I have made are:

- -The user will enter positive numbers.

- -The result of multiplications will include the X,2X and 3X.

-A front end was created using HTML and CSS files to take the entries from the user.

-The approach taken to solve this challenge was to :
+*There are two  approaches taken to solve this challenge :

+ 1-Assuming the iteration is a sequence hence:
-1-Create an empty array to save the result of every multiplication.
+-create an empty array to save the result of every multiplication.

-2-store the initials and the conditions in two sperate arrays

-3-Create a call back function to generate the multiplication  and store it in the resultArray according to the conditions to avoid repetition.

-4-call the function to generate the multiples using a ForEach loop

-5-store the multiplication in the resultArray

-6-Display the result in the screen.

- -A refresh button is created to clear the content.

- -A sorting buttons is addored to sort the result ascendent descendent.

- -A remove duplicate button is also addedd.
+-use a for loop to iterate in multiples starting the iteration from 1 and incrementing it by 1 to provide multiples.
+-test the three conditions :
+ -multiples of A until X.
+ -multiples of A+1 until 2X.
+ -multiples of A+2 until 3X.
+ and store them accordingly

+2-Assuming the iteration is a not in a sequence hence:

+Generate multiples of A till X , then multiples of A+1 till 2X then multiples of A+2 till 3X from the start of the iteration

  Thank you very much.